Test-Time Adaptation for Unsupervised Combinatorial Optimization: Preliminaries

 Let $G = (V, E)$ be an undirected graph, where $ V$ is the set of nodes with $ |V| = n$, and $ E \subseteq V \times V$ is the set of edges.
 We define the solution to a CO problem on graph $G$ as a vector $ x \in \mathcal{X}(G)$, where $ \mathcal{X}(G) \subseteq \{0,1\}^n$ denotes the feasible solution space over $G$, depending on the problem constraints.
 The general form of a CO problem can thus be written as:

 where $ f(G, x)$ is a problem-specific objective function, such as vertex cover size or negative clique size, and $ \mathcal{X}(G)$ encodes constraints like covering or connectivity.
 We begin with an overview of the two existing paradigms for unsupervised NCO.
+While both paradigms employ unsupervised objectives, they follow fundamentally different optimization goals, with one trained for optimizing average-case performance and the other optimizing directly for a single instance.